Calvin-Schmeichel/Obsidian-Quartz-Website/content/Blog/Articles/frsecure_hacks_hops_2025.md

 ![[frsecure_hacks_hops_2025_powerpoint.jpg|500]]

 ### Overtime: Final Thoughts
 Overall this was an awesome event to be able to go to.
-It was great to network and see my FRSecure friends we met at DEF CON 33 earlier in the year, the information covered in the state of the union and technical tracks was top notch and ripe with information I want to dive deeper into and concepts and ideas I want to bring to my next career opportunity.
+It was great to network and reconnect with my FRSecure friends from DEF CON 33 earlier this year.
+The information covered in the State of the Union and technical tracks was incredible, full of insights I want to explore further and ideas I hope to bring into my next career opportunity.

 I want to thank FRSecure again for inviting me to this event and I look forward to attending more in the future!